-Figure 21 - Functional Block Diagram for OMAP35xx – Requested Permission from Texas Instruments
+Figure 21 - Functional Block Diagram for OMAP35xx – Reprinted with Courtesy of Texas Instruments

 Since one of the objectives of this project is to develop a graphical user interface, the use of the OMAP3503 and 3525 are not applicable since they lack any graphics capability.
 The decision then falls between the OMAP3515 and 3530.
 The 3530 is the superior product; pros include more powerful (higher frequency plus DSP), used in BeagleBoard, available in PCB design software, and widely available for purchase.
 The only con for the 3530 is that it costs about $10 more than the 3515 but the ease of use of the 3530 will result in a net gain due to increased productivity and time saved.
 For these reasons, the OMAP3530 model processor was chosen for this project.